 Please click on the session titles for the full description, which are being updated when they become available.

-Below is the 2021 Summit Schedule.
+Below is the 2022 Summit Schedule.

-Free events will be offered October 25– November 2, 2021, to further individual and community health and well-being, and creative excellence to serve the greater good in these unprecedented times.
+Free events will be offered Oct.
+9 - Nov.
+2, 2022, to further individual and community health and well-being, and creative excellence to serve the greater good in these unprecedented times.
 Contemplation By Design is a comprehensive, multidisciplinary, campus-wide program cultivating resilience, well-being, wisdom, compassion, and sustainable, ethical, purposeful service.
 Summit participants will have the opportunity to cultivate perspective, meaningful purpose, and contemplative practices that refresh and renew the mind-body-spirit.

 Faculty, staff, students and the community are invited.
 Please register to reserve your place in the sessions.
 Thank you.